 - Cardiovascular and Respiratory Fitness

-- Lymph Circulation and Boosted Immune System
+- Lymph Circulation and a Boosted Immune System

 Pros and Cons of Trampoline Exercise